 Your toothbrush is home to more than 100 million bacteria including E. coli and staphylococci (Staph) bacteria, according to researchers at the University of Manchester in England.
 And the University of Alabama at Birmingham found that fecal germs were on your toothbrushes too.

 All that sounds gross, but you needn't panic.
 Your mouth is also full of bacteria and your toothbrush probably won't make you sick, but there are ways to keep it clean so you stay healthy.

 "There (are) hundreds of microorganisms in our mouths every day," says Gayle McCombs, RDH, MS, associate professor and director of the Dental Hygiene Research Center at Old Dominion University.

-Even plaque – the stuff you are trying to brush off your teeth – is a type of bacteria.
+Even plaque – the stuff you are trying to brush off your teeth – is composed mainly by a type of bacteria.

 None of this is cause for concern unless there is an unhealthy balance of bacteria in the mouth.

 Brushing your teeth, particularly with an electric toothbrush, can actually push germs under your gums, says R. Thomas Glass, DDS, PhD, professor of dentistry and pathology at Oklahoma State University Center for Health Sciences.